 - Cups should always fit smoothly across the breasts, without any spillage, bulging or digging into your breast tissue.

 - Your posture should be upright with your shoulders drawn back slightly, not pulled forward.

-- There should be no elements of the bra digging into your body such as the straps digging into your shoulders or back.
+- There should be no elements of the bra digging into your body; i.e. straps leaving imprints on your shoulders or back.